an-anurag/learn-python/README.md

         __reduce_ex__(self), __reduce_ex__, __reduce__`

 ### Abstraction
-1. Implementation hiding.
+1. What is abstraction
 1. Abstract classes
+    1. Abstract class vs Concrete class
 1. Abstract methods
+    1. @abstractmethod
+    1. @abstractstaticmethod -> depricated P3.3
+    1. @abstrctclassmethod -> depricated P3.3
+1. python implementation
     1. module `abc`
     1. Abstract Base Classes
+        1. class ABC
         1. Abstract base classes exist to be inherited, but never instantiated.
         1. You can use leading underscores in your class name to tell that objects of that class should not be created.
-    1. abstractmethod
+    1. Abstract property
-    1. abstractstaticmethod -> depricated P3.3
-    1. abstrctclassmethod -> depricated P3.3

 1. Interfaces
     1. Informal Interface
         1. Using Metaclasses
         1. Virtual base class
             1. virtual base classes don’t appear in the subclass MRO.
-    1. Formal interface
+    1. Formal Interfaces
         1. Using abc.ABCMeta
         1. Using .__subclasshook__()
         1. Using abc to Register a Virtual Subclass
+        1. Using Subclass Detection With Registration
+        1. Using Abstract Method Declaration
+1. Difference between Abstract class / Concrete class

 ### Encapsulation
 1. Information hiding
 1. We are all adults here